 9. Planned Use

 What do you want to use the horse for?
 Why is the buyer selling it?
-Racing horses are more expensive than farm ones.
+Racing horses are more expensive than horses used for farming.
 If you need a competition horse, you should be ready to dish out tens of thousands of dollars and even hundreds of thousands.

 Some horses go over the million-dollar mark just because they can do stuff better than other horses.
 Regarding horse pricing, what you want to use it for means everything.